 Saturday 11 oktober

 Get ready for SUPAFLY Festival, the festival where neo-soul, R&B, hip-hop and (UK) jazz merge!
 On 11 October, PAARD will be the place to discover new music and enjoy fantastic live performances.
 Be surprised by a diverse line-up with artists from all over the world and from your own backyard.
-The first names for 2025 are known: the jazz quintet that doesn’t stick to genres, Butcher Brown, and the Congolese-Canadian rapper and producer jev.
-And there is much more to come!
+The line-up for 2025 is (almost) complete: expect performances from Butcher Brown, Oscar Jerome, Brintex Collective, Olive Jones, Tia Gordon, Illnoledge & jev. !

 Butcher Brown is a genre-defying jazz quintet from Richmond, Virginia, known for their dynamic fusion of jazz, funk, hip-hop, soul and rock.
 Formed in 2009, the band released their most recent work, Letters From The Atlantic, a few months ago.
 Armed with a catalogue of original songs and covers of popular songs, they are ready to put on an impressive performance!